Does New Mexico’s climate impact the spread of COVID-19?

 - KRQE En Español: Miercoles 22 de Diciembre 2021

-Since the beginning of the pandemic, a team from UNM, Arizona State University and Berkeley Lab have been building computer models to understand how COVID spreads through the lungs.
-“Your lung is enormous in surface ar it’s about half of a tennis court.
-If you were to take all of that branching airways and spread it out flat,” said Melanie Moses, a professor of computer science and biology at UNM.
+Since the beginning of the pandemic, a team from UNM, Arizona State University, and Berkeley Lab have been building computer models to understand how COVID spreads through the lungs.
+“Your lung is enormous in surface area.
+It’s about half of a tennis court if you were to take all of that branching airways and spread it out flat,” said Melanie Moses, a professor of computer science and biology at UNM.

 She says that’s why we need control of how much virus we have in our lungs.
 “An important component of controlling spread is to get the virus out of the air.
 That means open windows, you have fresh air coming in,” Moses said.

-In New Mexico, a humidifier could help — pointing out the state’s recent outbreak that happened at the same time as places that were much colder.
+In New Mexico, a humidifier could help as Moses points out the state’s recent outbreak that happened at the same time as places that were much colder.
 “This airborne virus, the ability of the virus to hang in the air a long time depends on how cold it is and how dry it is.
-So we’re are not super cold but we are super dry.
-This outbreak that we are undergoing right now right really took off in October when we all turned off our swamp coolers — that we’re making the air more damp and also bringing in fresh air and turned on our heaters that really dry out the air,” Moses said.
+So we’re not super cold but we are super dry.
+This outbreak that we are undergoing right now right really took off in October when we all turned off our swamp coolers that were making the air more damp and also bringing in fresh air and turned on our heaters that really dry out the air,” Moses said.